jakubBone/Swift-Code-Hub/README.md

-# 🌐 Remitly Swift Hub
+# 🌐 Swift Code Hub

 ![](src/main/resources/logo.png)

-Remitly Swift Hub is a containerized Java application that parses SWIFT code data from an .xlsx file, stores the data in a PostgreSQL database, and exposes a REST API to manage SWIFT records.
+Swift Code Hub is a containerized Java application that parses SWIFT code data from an .xlsx file, stores the data in a PostgreSQL database, and exposes a REST API to manage SWIFT records.
 The application was developed to make SWIFT (Bank Identifier) data easily accessible to other systems.